3DOM-FBK/COLMAP_SLAM/README.md

 ### Options

-To run COLMAP_SLAM, there are some options to be changed in `config.ini`.
+There are some options to change in `config.ini` to run COLMAP_SLAM:
 If you are simulating a real time process you have to set

 ```USE_SERVER = False